OUR Student Ambassadors

 Zhihan Gao

-Research Experience: I worked in Alan Jones Lab as an unpaid intern in my first year.
+Research Experience: I worked in the Alan Jones Lab as an unpaid intern in my first year.
 In the lab, I learned a lot of techniques and skills that will be mostly used in a plant lab, including screening Arabidopsis transgene via herbicide spray and transferring Arabidopsis and tobacco seedlings from sterile plates to soil with well-spaced growth conditions.
-Later, I joined Jill Dowen lab which investigates the relationship between genome organization and gene regulation.
-I haven taken one semester of BIOL395 in my sophomore year.
+Later, I joined the Jill Dowen Lab which investigates the relationship between genome organization and gene regulation.
+I have taken two semesters of BIOL 395.
 In the lab, I practiced lots of molecular biology techniques, including culturing cells, extracting RNA and making cDNA library from it, performing PCRs, cloning, and transformation.

-Also Happy to Chat about: Emailing Professors Talking with Professors, Networking, Fitting Research into a Busy Schedule, International Student Experience and Study Abroad
+Also Happy to Chat about: Emailing/Talking with Professors, Networking, Fitting Research into a Busy Schedule, International Student Experience and Study Abroad

 Random Fun Fact: I have a very cute British Shorthair cat!